-- Centre of Excellence levy applies to this course. - Notebook, pen, HB pencil, eraser and ruler, USB memory stick, headphones (mp3) - Excursions may include trips to see live dance performances, or guest dance instructors will hold workshops with the students (which may require an extra cost by the students). - Computer Software and Hardware Requirements: Students in this subject will be working with Microsoft Office (freely available to EQ students) for the presentation of information.
+- Notebook, pen, HB pencil, eraser and ruler, USB memory stick, headphones (mp3) - Excursions may include trips to see live dance performances, or guest dance instructors will hold workshops with the students (which may require an extra cost by the students). - Computer Software and Hardware Requirements: Students in this subject will be working with Microsoft Office (freely available to EQ students) for the presentation of information.
 They may also be accessing the internet to research.

-Centre of Excellence - Creative Industries - Drama - Elective
+Centre of Excellence - Drama - Elective